 While you are checking out the vases, please discover the art...Read More

 May 29, 2016 Category: Uncategorized

-Listen to Biologist Chris Earley on CBC’s Fresh Air talking to host Mary Ito about 100 NATURE HOTSPOTS IN ONTARIO.
-That is the name of the guide he wrote with co-author Tracy Read to get you to the province’s best parks. regions and nature zones.
-Chris, who’s also an education co-ordinator at the Arboretum at the U of Guelph, joined host to talk about the book.
+Biologist Chris Earley on CBC’s Fresh Air talks to host Mary Ito about 100 NATURE HOTSPOTS IN ONTARIO.
+That is the name of the guide he wrote with co-author Tracy Read to get you to the province’s best parks, regions and nature zones.
+Chris, who is also an education co-ordinator at the Arboretum at the U of Guelph, joined host to talk about the book.
 Listen here

-Nature Canada, Ontario Nature, the American Bird Conservancy, and Kingston Field Naturalists in an unprecedented partnership have told the Ontario Government that as Margaret Atwood said so well “Amherst Island is the wrong place, the very wrong place for wind turbines”...Read More
+Nature Canada, Ontario Nature, the American Bird Conservancy, and Kingston Field Naturalists in an unprecedented partnershi...Read More

 May 27, 2016 Category: Uncategorized